Maryborough, Queensland: Original inhabitants, language and culture

 Evidence of human inhabitation of the Maryborough region stretches back to at least 6,000 years ago.
-The Gubbi Gubbi (Kabi Kabi) and Batjala (Butchulla) people were the original inhabitants of the region.
-The Gubbi Gubbi were described as an inland tribe of the Wide Bay–Burnett area, whose lands extended over 3,700 sq. miles and lay west of Maryborough.
-The northern borders ran as far as Childers and Hervey Bay.
-On the south, they approached the headwaters of the Mary River and Cooroy.
-Westwards, they reached as far as the Coast Ranges and Kilkivan.
-The Batjala occupied the more coastal regions including K’gari (Fraser Island).
+The Gubbi Gubbi (Kabi Kabi) and Batjala (Butchulla) people are the original inhabitants of the region.
+The Gubbi Gubbi were described as an inland tribe of the Wide Bay–Burnett area, whose lands extend over 3,700 sq. miles and lie west of Maryborough.
+The northern borders run as far as Childers and Hervey Bay.
+On the south, they approach the headwaters of the Mary River and Cooroy.
+Westwards, they reach as far as the Coast Ranges and Kilkivan.
+The Batjala occupy the more coastal regions including K’gari (Fraser Island).

-The Batjala and Gubbi Gubbi spoke dialects of the Dippil language, the Batjala dialect being spoken in the Fraser Coast region, while the Gubbi Gubbi dialect was spoken in what is now the Gympie and Sunshine Coast regions.
+The Batjala and Gubbi Gubbi speak dialects of the Dippil language, the Batjala dialect being spoken in the Fraser Coast region, while the Gubbi Gubbi dialect is spoken in what is now the Gympie and Sunshine Coast regions.

-The escaped convict James Davis lived among various clans of the Gubbi Gubbi and John Mathew, a clergyman turned anthropologist, also spent five years with them and mastered their language.
-Dippil language was first described by the Reverend William Ridley on the basis of notes taken from an interview with James Davis in 1855.
+The escaped convict James Davis lived among various clans of the Gubbi Gubbi.

-The Queensland lungfish was native to Gubbi Gubbi waters and the species fell under a taboo among them, forbidding its consumption.
-It was known in their language as 'dala'.
-The Batjala considered porpoises to be of a status close to sacred.